-If you do not have an IU network ID, you may renew materials:
+If you do not have an IU network ID, or cannot access IUCAT:

 Include your name, your address, your Library Identification Number (the numbers on the barcode on your borrower's card), and the barcode/identification number of each item you wish to renew.
 You may ask that all your items be renewed, in which case you do not need to provide barcodes for each item.

 Materials borrowed through Interlibrary Loan/Document Delivery Services must be renewed on the DDS web page.

 Users may request that the Libraries purchase a book, a journal subscription, access to an electronic resource, or other material for the collection, either in any library or in a specific library.
 Submit your purchase suggestion using the form linked below.

 Request Delivery & ALF Requests (offsite storage)

 Indiana University students, faculty and staff may place requests online via IUCAT for delivery of materials to another library in the IU system.
 Requests between IU Bloomington campus libraries generally take 2-4 business days to complete.
 Requests for delivery coming from other IU campuses may take 7-10 business days to complete.